Research Conducted at Veterans Affairs (VA)

 When applications are submitted in ERICA, the VA administrative review process is conducted prior to being received and reviewed by the IRB.
 During the VA administrative review, investigators may receive revision requests relevant to VA information in the ERICA application.
 After VA administrative review is completed, the application is forwarded to the IRB for review.

 The IRB makes determinations required by our SOPs and the VHA Directive 1200.05.
 After IRB approval or exemption is secured, the investigator must receive approval from the VA R&D Committee.
-This is required before initiated study procedures at the VA location.
+This is required before initiating study procedures at the VA location.
 For questions about R&D Committee review and approval, contact the VA HRPP Administrator.

 Points to Consider for Consent